karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.update({name: 'Roooooodles'}, {weight: 590})

-(if you've played with your `unicorns` collection and it doesn't have the original data anymore, go ahead and `remove` all documents and re-insert from the code in chapter 1.)
+(If you've played with your `unicorns` collection and it doesn't have the original data anymore, go ahead and `remove` all documents and re-insert from the code in chapter 1.)

 If this was real code, you'd probably update your records by `_id`, but since I don't know what `_id` MongoDB generated for you, we'll stick to `names`.
 Now, if we look at the updated record:

 	db.unicorns.find({name: 'Roooooodles'})

-You should discover `updates` first surprise.
+You should discover the first surprise of `update`.
 No document is found because the second parameter we supply is used to **replace** the original.
 In other words, the `update` found a document by `name` and replaced the entire document with the new document (the 2nd parameter).
 This is different than how SQL's `update` command works.
 In some situations, this is ideal and can be leveraged for some truly dynamic updates.
 However, when all you want to do is change the value of one, or a few fields, you are best to use MongoDB's `$set` modifier:

 	db.unicorns.update({weight: 590}, {$set: {name: 'Roooooodles', dob: new Date(1979, 7, 18, 18, 44), loves: ['apple'], gender: 'm', vampires: 99}})